RealWagmi/anon-integration-guide/projects/beets-lst/README.md

     - **Staking**
         - "Stake 100 S in @beets-lst"
         - "Stake half of my Sonic in @beets-lst"
-        - "How many stS do I have in @beets-lst
+        - "How many stS do I have in @beets-lst?"
     - **Unstaking**
         - "Unstake 100 stS from @beets-lst"
         - "Unstake all of my stS from @beets-lst"
         - "Unstake 100 S worth of stS from @beets-lst"
     - **Withdrawing**
         - "How long before I can withdraw from @beets-lst?"
-        - "Show open withdrawals from @beets-lst"
+        - "Show withdrawal requests from @beets-lst"
-        - "Claim <withdraw_id> from @beets-lst"
+        - "Withdraw <withdraw_id> from @beets-lst"
-        - "Claim all from @beets-lst"
+        - "Withdraw all from @beets-lst"
     - **Info**
         - "How much is worth 1 stS in @beets-lst?"
         - "How much is worth 1 S in @beets-lst?"